bclover/real-world-functional-programming-book/gitbook/part9/debugging.md

 # Debugging

+// [jwarden 3.10.2019] TODO: add async tap example and Validation tap example.

 Debugging Functional code is a bit different than imperative or Object Oriented code.
-Your primary means of debugging in imperative and Object Oriented code is exceptions, stack traces, and step debuggers.
+Your primary means of debugging in procedural and Object Oriented code is exceptions, stack traces, and step debuggers.
 For functional programming, you often don't have access to the implementation details.
 That said, you can still use both.

 ## Imperative Debugging